SITARA premieres on Netflix for International Women’s Day.

 ”I am a storyteller, but I am also a trouble maker”, Sharmeen Obaid-Chinoy.

 One of the things I love most about International Women’s Day is how it unites so many people in our global community.
 Knowledge is shared across the globe, and significant issues are highlighted.
 I see how so many people who work toward a fairer world gets to take centre stage for a day.
 And it is truly inspiring.

 Today is not only about the women who fought for our rights in the past or the women who are fighting hard today.
 It is also a reminder that we have a lot of work left to provide a better future for the next generation.
-We make the building blocks that construct their future.
+We make the building blocks that construct their tomorrow.